 2. Bridging Grant and Eviction Prevention in the Community (EPIC) Fund Payment Administration

-1. The organization shall be:
+1. The organization is:

 1. located within the boundaries of the city of Toronto, or

-2. an urban off-reserve Indigenous-led organization located in the city of Toronto who may also provide culturally-based programming outside the boundaries of the city
+2. an urban off-reserve Indigenous-led organization located in the city of Toronto who may also provide culturally-based programming outside the boundaries of the city.

 1. Rent Bank Grant Program